First Friday of the month at 5p.m.

 – Scott Russell Sanders

-We have developed a deep love and gratitude for “this land under our feet.”
+We had developed a deep love and gratitude for “this land under our feet.”
 Our 75-acre farm provides a home, our family’s sustenance, and employs some fifty persons growing good food year-round for people in this community and beyond.
+It is with great hope that we have passed on all the farming methods we painstakingy developed during 30+ years to the folks at Food Commons Fresno as they assumed the lease on the land we loving farmed here in Madera since 1996.
+This was accomplished with the aid of Jim Maxwell at AgriLand, acting as a Land Bank.

 Our San Joaquin Valley, Earth’s most productive agricultural region, will pave over another 500,000 acres of its farmland for suburban homes and parking lots by 2050, if present trends continue.